bdrewery/irccd/doc/ldoc/lua/topics/3-Event-Notice.md

 ## Notice

-This event is triggered when someone sent a notice someone.
+This event is triggered when someone sent a notice to you.

 ### Function